Libensemble/libensemble/docs/function_guides/worker_array.rst

         "active_recv" [int]:
             Is the worker in an active receive state "blocked" [int]:
-            Is the worker"s resources blocked by another calculation
+            Is the worker's resources blocked by another calculation

-The worker array ``W`` contains information about each worker"s state.
-This is useful information for allocation functions determining what work should be performed next.

 We use the following convention: